 Pastel de feira market pastel

-Thin rectangular pockets of fried dough with fillings ranging from minced beef to cheese, heart of palm, shrimp, or even chocolate.
+Thin rectangular pockets of fried dough with fillings from minced beef to cheese, heart of palm, shrimp, even chocolate.
 The wrapper blisters and shatters when you bite.
-Paired with caldo de cana (fresh sugarcane juice pressed on the spot) for the classic São Paulo Saturday market combo.
-Mercado Municipal de Pinheiros and the Feira da Liberdade on Sundays are the right venues.
+Wash it down with caldo de cana, sugarcane juice pressed on the spot, and you’ve done the classic São Paulo Saturday market breakfast the way the city has done it for generations.
+Mercado Municipal de Pinheiros and the Sunday Feira da Liberdade are the right venues for it.

 Coxinha teardrop chicken croquette